 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 The commission earned helps maintain this site.

 Previously, I painted this up to show how to paint lava.
-Next, I’m going to add in some OSL to have the lava glowing onto the area around it.
+Next, I’m going to add in some OSL (glow effect) to have the lava glowing onto the area around it.

 Now, I’m imagining that the lava is recessed down, so the light it casts will mostly only touch the edges of crevice it’s in since light travels in a straight line.